 As legend has it, the discovery of alfalfa (Medicago sativa) was, in fact, pet related.
 Centuries ago, an Arabian horse owner was struck by increased performance and energy levels in his horses when he fed them alfalfa.
 Today, alfalfa is a common food, ingredient and supplement for rabbits, guinea pigs, chinchillas, horses, cows and goats, but is also found in some dog, cat and aquarium fish food.

-As a menu item, alfalfa consumption is often limited for adult animals to prevent weight gain, and due to the high magnesium and calcium:phosphorus ratio.
+As a dietary item, alfalfa consumption is often limited for adult animals to prevent weight gain, and due to the high magnesium and calcium:phosphorus ratio.
 Excessive intake is also suspected to cause bloat in some animals.
+The key is moderation, which is why an alfalfa supplement is often preferred.

 As a supplement, alfalfa is an excellent source of plant protein, calcium, magnesium, phosphorus, potassium, iron, zinc, vitamins A, B1, B6, B12, C, D, E, and K, chlorophyll, fiber, carbohydrates, antioxidants, digestive enzymes, amino acids, saponins, flavones, isoflavones, sterols, and coumarin derivatives.